Publishing Year: 2017

 Commitments to smart and demanding people keep us from doing stupid things.
 We gain from those commitments.
 Leverage is not a zero-sum game.

-While I don’t have any misgivings about the breadth of his intellect, he is a consummate writer, but it is his cautious approach that irked me.
+I don’t have any misgivings about the breadth of Mihir Desai’s intellect.
+He is a consummate writer, but it is his cautious approach that irked me.
 If the finance is a noble, life-affirming profession, he should have singled out the bad eggs that are hell-bent on tarnishing its image.
 In the whole book, you won’t find a single individual whom the author puts in the crosshairs for sullying the ‘dignified’ profession.

 I would have loved Mihir to take a stance on controversial issues, but he tiptoes through them and instead sidesteps into defending finance.
 In the penultimate chapter, he defends the bankruptcy of debtors.
 He remarks, “Failures should not be stigmatized, they are occasions for a fresh start.“